scala/scala3/docs/docs/reference/derivation.md

     }
   }
 ```
 The implementation of the inline method `derived` creates an instance of `Eq[T]` and implements its `eql` method.
-The right hand side of `eql` mixes compile-time and runtime elements.
+The right-hand side of `eql` mixes compile-time and runtime elements.
 In the code above, runtime elements are marked with a number in parentheses, i.e
 `(1)`, `(2)`, `(3)`.
 Compile-time calls that expand to runtime code are marked with a number in brackets, i.e. `[4]`, `[5]`.
 The implementation of `eql` consists of the following steps.

   1. Map the compared values `x` and `y` to their mirrors using the `reflect` method of the implicitly passed `Generic` evidence `(1)`, `(2)`.
   2. Match at compile-time against the shape of the ADT given in `ev.Shape`.
-Dotty does not have a construct for matching types directly, buy we can emulate it using an `inline` match over an `erasedValue`.
+Dotty does not have a construct for matching types directly, but we can emulate it using an `inline` match over an `erasedValue`.
 Depending on the actual type `ev.Shape`, the match will reduce at compile time to one of its two alternatives.
   3. If `ev.Shape` is of the form `Cases[alts]` for some tuple `alts` of alternative types, the equality test consists of comparing the ordinal values of the two mirrors `(3)` and, if they are equal, comparing the elements of the case indicated by that ordinal value.
 That second step is performed by code that results from the compile-time expansion of the `eqlCases` call `[4]`.
   4. If `ev.Shape` is of the form `Case[elems]` for some tuple `elems` for element types, the elements of the case are compared by code that results from the compile-time expansion of the `eqlElems` call `[5]`.